HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

 2. Generate a report on the items you want to export.
 See [Generating a content report](../usage/generate_content_report.md) for instructions.

 3. After generating a report, the **Export** button appears in the application header.
 Click the **Export** button.
-The snackbar showing the export progress appears in the lower right corner.
+The snackbar showing the export progress appears in the bottom right corner.

     ![](../../../../assets/HCL_Content_Reporting_Export_Options.png)